Home

 This includes the things that register our status in life.
 Our home, our car, our possessions.
 It may include our relationships.
 There is a shedding that takes place.

 We are forced to examine who we really are in the world.
 Are we our status?
-Are we our house and car and flying at the pointy end of the plane?
+Are we our house, car, and flying at the pointy end of the plane?
 Are we our business, our job title?
 Are we the successful parent who provides wonderful things for children who have become indulged?
 Or the amazing spouse who has furnished the family with fabulous holidays?

 Things get real.
 Life gets simple.
 We remember once again, if we are smart, what really matters.
 We become grateful for the little things.
 The touch of the sun on our cheek.
 The hug of a loved one.
 A warm bed in any house.
 That we live in a country that is not in the grip of war or terror.
 That we wake each day and draw breath.